Dryope (daughter of Dryops)

-In Greek mythology, Dryope (/ˈdraɪ.əpiː/; Δρυόπη derived from δρῦς drys, "oak"; dryope "woodpecker") is the daughter of Dryops, king of Oeta ("oak-man") or of Eurytus (and hence half-sister to Iole).
+In Greek mythology, Dryope (/ˈdraɪ.əpiː/; Δρυόπη) is the daughter of Dryops, king of Oeta ("oak-man") or of Eurytus (and hence half-sister to Iole).
 Dryope mothered Amphissus by Apollo.

 Mythology

 There is a story of her metamorphosis into a black poplar, and a story of her changing into a lotus tree.

 Antoninus Liberalis' account

 According to the first, Apollo seduced her by a trick.
 While Dryope tended the flocks of her father on Mount Oeta, she became the playmate of the hamadryads of the woods on Mount Oeta.
 The nymphs taught her to sing hymns to the gods and to dance.
 On one occasion, Dryope was seen by Apollo.
 In order to win her favours the god turned himself into a tortoise, of which the girls made a pet.
 The nymphs played with the animal and when Dryope had the tortoise on her lap, Apollo turned into a snake.
 The nymphs then got scared and abandoned her, and Apollo raped her.
 Eventually she gave birth to her son Amphissus.
 Soon afterwards Dryope married Andraemon, son of Oxylus.
 Amphissus eventually built a temple to his father Apollo in the city of Oeta, which he founded.
 Here the nymphs came to converse with Dryope, who had become a priestess of the temple.
 Fond of her, they took her with them and placed a poplar tree in her place.
 They then turned her into a nymph.
 Two women of the town told the people that the nymphs had taken Dryope, so the nymphs turned them into fir trees.